jamieklassen/demo/doc/automated_delivery.md

 - a code repository, hosted on GitHub, for a Spring Boot sample web service
 - a Jenkins server, running on my laptop
 - the deployment environments (SIT, UAT and Prod) running as separate tomcat processes on my laptop.
+These environments will be described using a single Packer template, and though they will be deployed as simple Docker containers for the purposes of the demo, Packer can provision for many other infrastructures, including VirtualBox, VMWare and Amazon EBS.

 Initially the demo will consist of traversing a "happy path" usage of this system.
 I anticipate that there will be many opportunities to discuss potential edge cases and the subtler ways that automated delivery can add value to a software project.

+The first part of the presentation involves a light description of Packer and its use in infrastructure-as-code as well as the suggestion that it could be used for cloud deployments.
-I will pretend to be a developer tasked with adding a feature to the app:
+I will thereafter pretend to be a developer tasked with adding a feature to the app, demonstrating the following:

 1. I make my code changes
 2. I push a commit, triggering a build on Jenkins